This post contains affiliate links. We only recommend products we love and use!

 I’ve given you six great suggestions to start saving money.
 But how much will you really save if you follow my advice?
 Well, obviously it will be different for each person.

-By implementing each of these six strategies, I personally save about $236 a month!
+By implementing each of these six strategies, I personally save almost $240 a month!
 Your savings will probably be similar, or even greater, depending on your circumstances.

 The very best part about all this is that it’s pretty easy to do.
 None of these tips are too difficult or time consuming.
 If you are anything like me, you love easy, and you can stick to easy!